Bvngee/bvngee.com/src/content/blog/exploring-ucscs-bizarre-wifi-setup-script.md

 interesting discoveries.
 Hopefully you'll find this as entertaining as I did!

-_note: the setup script was not written by UCSC, but rather by a contractor used by many universities - more on that later.
+_note: the setup script was not written by UCSC, but rather by a contractor used by many universities to automate the setup of Eduroam connections - more on that later.
 I will be talking about the Linux version only._

 # Innocent Shell Script